-While traditional PR is successful with improving brand awareness, tracking exact performance metrics isn’t easy.
-For example, print and broadcast numbers are estimates of how many monthly readers or potential TV audience sizes reached.
-This makes it more difficult to know exactly how many people saw or read your piece.
+While traditional PR successfully improves brand awareness, tracking exact performance metrics isn’t easy.
+For example, print and broadcast numbers are estimates of how many monthly readers or potential TV audience sizes are reached.
+Unfortunately, knowing precisely how many people saw or read your piece is more challenging.

-Rather than focusing on numbers, publicists working with traditional PR methods keep their eyes on brand positioning inside each media placement.
-They want to know how often the client brand has been mentioned in the placement, how well the message was communicated and how well their client was portrayed.
+Rather than focusing on numbers, traditional PR practitioners focus on brand positioning inside each media placement.
+They want to know how often the client brand has been mentioned in the post, how well the message was communicated, and how well their client was portrayed.

-While the strategies used with digital PR are similar to those used with traditional PR, the digital arm has added in the impact of link building and search engine optimization across the Internet.
-These tactics bring about more tangible and measurable insight and results.
+While the strategies used with digital PR are similar to those used with traditional PR, the digital arm has added to the impact of link building and search engine optimization across the Internet.
+In addition, these tactics bring about more tangible and measurable insight and results.

-Another way that digital PR differs is its ability to create partnerships with online influencers and bloggers.
-These online influencers often have just as great, or even greater, authority with their audiences as traditional sources do.
+Another way digital PR differs is its ability to create partnerships with online influencers and bloggers.
+These online influencers often have just as much authority with their audiences as traditional sources do.

-A digital PR specialist builds strong relationships with influential bloggers and works with them on a regular basis in order to share content.
-This might be in the form of a blog post that links to a client’s social media or website.
+A digital PR specialist builds strong relationships with influential bloggers and works with them regularly to share content.
+For example, this might be a blog post that links to a client’s social media or website.

-Both forms of PR are important.
-Traditional PR helps create brand awareness and is an excellent compliment to the more immediate and measurable results offered through digital PR.
+Both forms of PR are essential.
+Traditional PR helps create brand awareness and complements digital PR’s more immediate and measurable results.

 Public Relations vs. Marketing